l00nix/lanyon/_includes/content_putting-it-all-together.md

 10.0.0.209
 ```

-Then I tested it by pinging the cluster with ansible:
+Then I tested it by pinging the cluster with Ansible:

 ![limcluster_build7](/images/limcluster_build/limcluster_ping.gif)

 {:start="3"}
-3. Next I update the OS on all cluster nodes with the following ansible script:
+3. Next, I updated the OS on all cluster nodes with the following Ansible script:

 ```yaml
 ---